cyrou13/machinelearning/README.md

 - What's next ? compression of the model, encrypt of the inference ?

-6 months program:
-- Learn the math (2 - 3 months)
-- Learn the programming language (1 month)
-- Machine learning tutorials and test projects (1 - 2 months)
-- Short term passion projects (1+ month)

-METIS: Data science and machine learning classes/bootcamps

 Optimization of models:
-   Compression:
    - Pruning
    - Weight Sharing
    - Quantization
    - Low Rank Approximation
    - Binary / Ternary Net
    - Winograd Transformation
-   Acceleration: